Granny Square Hexagon Pattern Free: 7 Easy Honeycomb Designs

 What is the best join method for hexagons?

-The join-as-you-go method is the most popular because it eliminates the tedious task of sewing dozens of hexagons together at the end.
-However, if you want maximum flexibility in your layout, the flat whip-stitch method allows you to rearrange hexagons before committing.
-For the flattest, most professional result, the flat basting join is ideal.
+The join-as-you-go method is the favorite because it saves you sewing dozens of hexagons together at the end.
+If you’d rather keep your layout flexible, the flat whip-stitch method lets you rearrange before you commit.
+And for the flattest, most polished finish, the flat basting join is hard to beat.

 Can I make a hexagon granny square without a magic ring?